Back to wiki

 Step7

-As shown above, you can now fill in your username and/or password (which are found on your Appbox's Dashboard).
+As shown above, you can now fill in your username and/or password (found on your Appbox's Dashboard).
 These are optional steps and you should be aware that storing your password in particular can be thought of as a security risk.
-If multiple people use your computer, you are afraid of it being stolen or you just wish to minimize potential security issues, you should not store your password here for automatic entry.
+If multiple people use your computer, you are afraid of it being stolen, or you just wish to minimize potential security issues, you should not store your password here for automatic entry.

 Step 3: Connect to your Appbox